nf-core/website/markdown/developers/create-pipeline.md

 ## GitHub configuration

-Then, head up to your repository on GitHub and do the following.
+Head up to your repository on GitHub and do the following.

 In the About section on the right, click on the cog wheel and: